RenanMeirelles/zero-pollution-bsic/Documentation/WEEK2.md

   - The principal risk is the rejection of the enterprises on being Checkpoints or Endpoints.

 ### What is the impact of your solution?
 How will it be measured?
   - The impact can only be measured after the society engagement.
+But we hope we can use the incentivized mechanism to provide a better society, based on good deeds exchanged with services, crypto, goods, whatever the prizes.
 We can develop a Analytic Smart Contract to measure some KPI's, such as: Number of Engaged Citizens, Checkpoints and Endpoints (by Location); Quantity of plastic collected/used by Citizen, Checkpoint and Endpoint; Total trash collected and recycled by region; and a lot of possible Key-Performance-Indicators.
 We can also use [**TheGraph**](https://thegraph.com/) solution!

 ### Define the technical specifications and development roadmap
   - Token Implementation - Creation and publication of a pure ERC20 Token on Testnet;
-  - dApp Implementation (MVP) - Development of DApp screens using React, or Angular, or Javascript.
+  - dApp Implementation (MVP) - Development of DApp screens using React, or Angular, or Javascript. - PENDING
   - Contracts Implementation (MVP) - Development of the main SmartContract using Solidity and support tools (MetaMask, Truffle/Ganache and more).
   - dApp and Contracts improvements